The Reaching Back Foundation Partners with UNCF to Launch new Scholarship Program for HBCU Students Interested in the Game and Business of Golf

 The scholarship application opened on April 29 and will close on May 31.

-To learn more about the Tee Up Diversity Scholarship Program, please visit opportunities.uncf.org or contact Arleaya Martin at arleaya.martin@uncf.org.
+To learn more about the Tee Up Diversity Scholarship Program, please visit Program Landing Page (uncf.org) or contact Arleaya Martin at arleaya.martin@uncf.org.

 ###